Jury finds Illinois landlord guilty of murder, hate crime in 2023 attack on Palestinian American boy

-JOLIET, Ill. — (AP) — A jury found an Illinois landlord guilty of murder and hate crime charges Friday for a brutal 2023 attack on a Palestinian American family that killed a 6-year-old.
+JOLIET, Ill. — (AP) — A jury found an Illinois landlord guilty of murder and hate crime charges Friday for the brutal killing of a 6-year-old whose mother rented rooms in the man's home, an attack that spiked fears over anti-Muslim discrimination in the earliest days of the war in Gaza.

 Joseph Czuba, 73, was charged in the fatal stabbing of Wadee Alfayoumi and the wounding of his mother, Hanan Shaheen on Oct.
 14, 2023 in Plainfield, about 40 miles (64 kilometers) from Chicago.
-Authorities alleged the family — who were renting rooms in Czuba's house — was targeted because of their Islamic faith and as a response to the war between Israel and Hamas that erupted on Oct.
+Authorities alleged the family was targeted because of their Islamic faith and as a response to the war between Israel and Hamas that erupted on Oct.
 7, 2023.

 “I don’t know if I should be pleased or upset, if I should be crying or laughing,” Wadee's father, Odai Alfayoumi, said at a news conference, speaking in Arabic.
 “People are telling me to smile.
 Maybe if I were one of you, I would be smiling, but I’m the father of the child and I’ve lost the child.
 And I feel like this decision came to a little too late.”